 - Lotus 69 [71/69.1.F2] (Walter Kinnear): New for Tetsu Ikuzawa in F2 in 1971, and prepared by his mechanic Yoshiatsu Itoh.
 Hired from Ikuzawa by Ronni Rossi for the Torneio Brasiliero at the end of the year.
 Sold via MRE to Johnny Blades in 1972, although Blades did not race it, then sold to Walter Kinnear (Gilford, County Down, Northern Ireland) for Irish libre racing in 1973, when it was fitted with a Cosworth FVC engine.
 Then fitted with a Cosworth BDA for Kinnear to drive in Irish Formula Atlantic in 1974, 1975 and 1976.
 It then went to Barclay Bingham for Irish hillclimbs, and then to Robin Dunbar, who did not use it.
 It was then sold to Bill Patterson (Belfast) in 1984 and restored for historic racing with the HSCC.
 Raced by Mike Pendlebury (Higham, Suffolk) in HSCC events from 1986 onwards.
 It later went to Freddy Kumschick (Schötz, Switzerland) who raced it in European Historic Formula 2 in 2000 and 2001, and then via Hall & Fowler to Irvine Laidlaw by 2003.
 Laidlaw sold it to Mark Davenport some time after 2006, and he raced it in the HSCC Derek Bell Trophy at Croft in 2011.
 It was next seen when acquired from Hall & Hall by French historic driver Jean-Marc Bussolini and entered in Historic F2 in 2013.

 - March 74B [U1] (Bill Gowdy): New to Harry Stiller Racing and entered for Bev Bond in a few late-season 1973 Formula Atlantic races, but only appeared once.
 Rebuilt by March to 74B specification over the winter and appeared as 74B chassis 'U1' for Bond in 1974, until he announced his retirement in June 1974.
 Alan Jones took over the drive for the rest of the season and won three races.
 Advertised by AW Brown (London) in January 1975.
 Briefly to Frank Blanchard in early 1975 but then to Bill Gowdy (Belfast, Northern Ireland) for Irish Formula Atlantic.
 To Gerry Kinnane for Des Donnelly to drive in 1976, then to Eddie Jordan (Dundrum, County Dublin, Republic of Ireland) for 1977.
-Subsequently to Colin Simpson (Dundee, Scotland) for Scottish hillclimbs in 1978 and 1979, when it was fitted with a 1800cc Cosworth BDE; then to Grahame Brown, a Scot who emigrated to Australia and took two Formula Atlantic cars with him.
+Subsequently to Colin Simpson (Dundee, Scotland) for Scottish hillclimbs in 1978 and 1979, when it was fitted with a 1800cc Cosworth BDE.
+It was then sold to Graham Brown, a Scot who emigrated to Australia and took two Formula Atlantic cars with him.
+Brown raced it in Scottish hillclimbs in 1980 before it went.
 Raced by Geoff Nicol in Australian Formula Pacific in 1981, and by John Blennerhasset in 1982.
 Then to Michael Miller, brothers Peter and Terry Simms, then the Kendall family, then to Bryan Miller in 2002.
 Sold by Bryan to Richard Carter (Berry, NSW) in September 2018, and shortly afterwards sold to Richard Ellingworth.